 Before getting into the details, let’s first discuss the reasons why you should grind your meat.

-Also, you have no idea as to how the meat is handled.
+Also, you have no idea how the meat is handled.
 If you were to grind meat on your own, you can be sure of how clean the machine is.
 You also know how sanitary your kitchen is, so you don’t have to worry about the meat being contaminated.

-- Fresh.
 Some store-bought ground meat is not exactly the freshest.
 It may have been ground for days or a week already, and that means that it’s been exposed to air for a long time.
 Unfortunately, this makes it susceptible to contamination from airborne bacteria that can lead to illnesses.